leobudima/elogii-blog/content/4pl-complete-guide.md

 Before we find out what sets apart 3PL and 4PL providers, we will go over 3PL in more detail:

-3PL means the manufacturer keeps oversight of the supply chain, but outsources some activities like warehousing, packing, deliveries, and distribution to a 3PL company.
+3PL means the manufacturer keeps oversight of the supply chain but outsources some activities like warehousing, packing, deliveries, and distribution to a 3PL company.

 3PL companies are frequently even contracted by 4PL companies to deal with logistics services that 4PLs have.